 Kilimanjaro Porters Assistance Programme

 When climbing Kilimanjaro, we are all so reliant on the hard work of the porters who carry heavy loads for us trekkers on the mountain.
-They are the unsung heroes of all climbing teams and without their help we would not be able to experience this wonderful mountain.
+They are the unsung heroes of all climbing teams and without their help, we would not be able to experience this wonderful mountain.
 Unfortunately, they have very few working rights and all too often they are underpaid, poorly fed and overloaded by trekking companies operating on Kilimanjaro.
 Earth’s Edge are one of the few affiliate companies of KPAP, an American run NGO who are campaigning for porter welfare on Kilimanjaro.
 We signed up to a strict set of guidelines and invite a KPAP auditor on each of our climbs to ensure all our porters are treated fairly.
 This means when you book to climb Kilimanjaro with us you can be sure that you are part of a group who are treating porters fairly.

-Porter Scholarship Program
+Porter Scholarship Programme

-We believe it is essential that all our staff get the opportunity to progress in their chosen careers.
+We believe it is essential that our Earth’s Edge teams get the opportunity to progress in their chosen careers.
 Each year on Kilimanjaro we reward one of our hardworking porters by paying for their training to become a guide.
 The course which costs USD$900, is far beyond the means of most porters who make roughly USD$115 including tips per climb.
-After they feed and house their families, there is very little money left at the end of the month, which makes attending guide school themselves virtually impossible.
-Once they qualify as guides their pay with tips will increase to roughly USD$220, which means they will have much more disposable income to feed and educate their families.
+After they feed and house their families, there is very little money left at the end of the month.
+This makes attending guide school virtually impossible.
+Once they qualify as guides their pay with tips will increase to roughly USD$220.
+This means they will have much more disposable income to feed and educate their families.